Sumit-NCSU/NCSU-CSC510Project/DESIGN.md

 1. The slack bot should not send anything to Git.
 It should only be listening on the Git interface.

-2. The only ineraction that the user will have with slack is when he/she gets the status updates.
+2. The only interaction that the user will have with slack is when he/she gets the status updates.
 The user shall not send anything to the Bot.